 Kalamaja provides a suitable endpoint to your day, as it’s the center of Tallinn nightlife.
 The area has a large student population and many younger residents, making it the hippest part of the city.

 Even if you don’t want to get drinks at one of the trendy bars, you can find a restaurant for a late dinner.
 Some of the tastiest restaurants in the city are near the harbor along the northern boundary of Kalamaja.

 Find a seaside restaurant or bar and enjoy the views of the Gulf of Finland as the sun slowly sets and your day ends.

 Where to stay with 24 hours in Tallinn

 Given its relatively compact city center, sorting through the best places to stay in Tallinn isn’t too much of a burden.
 As you’ll spend much of your day in Tallinn wandering in & around Old Town, this is the most sensible area to begin searching for your accommodations.
 Here are a couple recommended hotels…

 - Hotel Imperial: A budget-friendly pick in the heart of Old Town featuring large rooms with a classic Baltic design.
 Relax in true Northern European style with a visit to the on-site sauna & hot tub.

 - Savoy Boutique by TallinnHotels: An amazing boutique hotel decked out with Art Deco touches fused with modern elements.
 The on-site restaurant, MEKK, is a popular destination for superb Estonian & international fare.

-- Hotel Telegraff, Autograph Collection: Set in a historical building just steps from Old Town Square, this lovely 5-star hotel is among the city’s best luxury accommodations picks.
-The on-site spa is a nice touch for travellers looking for a healthy dose of relaxation.
+- Hotel Telegraff, Autograph Collection: Set in a historical building just steps from Old Town Square, this lovely 5-star hotel is among the city’s top luxury accommodations picks.
+The on-site spa is a nice touch for travelers looking for a healthy dose of relaxation.